markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 ruleset-backed items whose `ruleset_path` still points to the official item.
 Custom project items remain separate project assets.

-Ruleset icons live in `[icons]` and are bundled as neutral PNG masks.
-Item templates can set `icon = "training_sword"` as a generic fallback.
-Item display still prefers explicit tiles, avatar channels, and `visual_template` pixel masks when present, so hand-shaped pixel item icons remain the primary look.
+Ruleset icons live in `[icons]`, with their authoritative artist-editable RGBA PNGs under `assets/icons/<id>/<state>/<frame>.png`.
+Item templates can set `icon = "training_sword"`.
+Item display prefers a project-owned edited icon, then an explicit tile, then the authored item-id ruleset PNG.
+This lets an item keep its own artwork even when its semantic fallback is shared with an action.
+Avatar-channel and `visual_template` generators are used only when that artwork is missing.
+The PNG colors are never remapped through either project palette.
+Every item exposes **Off** and **On** icon rows in Creator.
+A single-state item has only the On row populated; a stateful item may independently animate both rows.
+The torch is the first bundled example: its former tile files are rebuilt from the same one-frame Off and four-frame On icon PNGs, so UI and world art no longer have separate binary sources.
+An optional state-local `material.png` is reserved for artist-authored material
+data: red stores roughness, blue metallic, green emission, and alpha is unused.
+No material file is required, and the torch does not invent one because its former tiles did not contain material data.
+Items own state bundles keyed by item id.
+Actions may still share semantic
-Icons are shared semantic assets rather than one file per definition: the official Guard action, for example, deliberately references the existing `round_shield` icon.
+artwork: the official Guard action, for example, deliberately references the existing `round_shield` icon.

 Actions and items may share any semantic icon id, so new content does not require one-off artwork.
 Action icons resolve an explicit `ui.icon`, then an icon matching the required ability, required spell, or action id, then `[ui.action_icon_fallbacks]` by `healing`, `condition`, action `kind`, and `default`.
-Item icons resolve an explicit `icon`/`icon_template`, then `[ui.item_icon_fallbacks]` by `ruleset_kind` and `default`.
-Ruleset-backed project item templates receive the resolved item fallback during sync.
+For items, an authored item-id state PNG wins before the explicit semantic `icon`/`icon_template` and `[ui.item_icon_fallbacks]` by `ruleset_kind` and `default`.
+Ruleset-backed project item templates receive the resolved fallback during sync, but it is only used when their own artwork is unavailable.

 Action particle stages work the same way.
 Explicit `[actions.<id>.fx.<stage>]` data wins; otherwise